 To see a comparison of over a dozen different rolls of film, with test photos all shot on the Canon F1 camera then please check out the full best 35mm film article.

 If you’re eyeing on the Canon F1, you can check out our full Canon F1 Review so you can have a complete guide.

 An Introduction to Kodak Gold 200

 First of all, it’s important to highlight that this is a daylight-balanced film.
 That means that Kodak Gold 200 is designed to be used in natural daylight.
 You can also use it with the aid of an electronic, daylight-balanced flash for shooting inside or in low lighting.
-Acccording to Kodak, the definition of daylight is any time from 2 hours after sunrise until 2 hours before the sun sets.
+According to Kodak, the definition of daylight is any time from 2 hours after sunrise until 2 hours before the sunsets.